racaffery/reading-notes/learning-markdown.md

 ## What is Markdown?

 **Markdown** is a markup language that converts web-based text into plain text.
-Formatting the text on webpages is done mainly with non-alphabetic character such as * or #.
+Formatting the text on webpages is done mainly with non-alphabetic characters such as * or #.
 These characters tell the text how to appear on the screen.

 Markdown language is most used on the [*Github.com*](https://github.com/) coding platform.
 It is also used in technical writing,